How to Research First Nations / Native Canadians

 SU canad* AND (SU "first nations" OR SU "native peoples" OR SU aboriginal* OR SU indigenous OR SU "indians of north america" OR SU metis OR SU inuit OR SU eskimos)

-Canadian government documents - find official documents on Canadian government web sites - federal, provincial, and municipal
+Find official documents on Canadian government web sites - federal, provincial, and municipal

 - This link is to a Google "custom search engine" so add your own keywords in front of 'first nations" in the search box